 Good news!
 Science is the study of the Universe as a whole.
 The way water behaves here on Earth will be the same everywhere in the Universe under the same circumstances.
 In other words, location is not a variable in science.
 Environment might be a variable but actual place is not.

 Valid question.
 How do we know that the atmosphere is oxygen/nitrogen?
 We don’t know but science is also based partly on observation.
 We do know that the atmosphere is capable of supporting human life because, one, they say so in a scene, and two, these humans are clearly breathing.
 Humans need oxygen to survive.
 Another observation is in scenes when the sky isn’t overcast, the sky is blue.
 Our sky, here on Earth, is blue because the Nitrogen—making up seventy-eight percent of the Earth’s atmosphere while oxygen is only about twenty-one percent.
-To be clear, nitrogen isn’t actually blue but how light interacts through the atmosphere gives the sky its blue color.
+To be clear, nitrogen isn’t actually blue but how sunlight interacts through the atmosphere gives the sky its blue color.
 While there could be other gasses in the atmosphere to give similar effect, nitrogen gas is stable and not poisonous to humans.

 True, the whole planet appears to not be a solid ball of Mg but Mg just simply isn’t not found in its elemental form nor mountain-sized caches.
 And to reiterate, it is just too unstable to be in forms we see in Lost in Space.